alycet/devops-de-automation/README.md

     push:
         branches: [dev, main]
 ```

-After the workflow is triggerd, the following steps are executed.
+After the workflow is triggerd, the following jobs are executed.
 - Security scanning
-- Testing
+- Unit Testing
-- Terraform validation
+- Terraform Validation
-- Terraform planning
+- Terraform Planning
 - Deployment to production evnironment

+Note: Pushes to dev branch will test workflow through planning job.
+Once pull request is submitted and code is pushed to main, the deployment job will run.